What is internal linking and why is it needed?

 Interlinking: A Simple Definition and What It Looks Like in Practice

-Website interlinking is when pages on your domain link to each other through menus, breadcrumbs, "related products" blocks, contextual links in the text, footer, service cards, etc. These are not external links, but internal ones—within the same website.
+Website interlinking is when pages on your domain link to each other through menus, breadcrumbs, "related products" sections, contextual links in the text, footer, service cards, etc. These aren't external links, but internal ones—within the same website.
+Simply put, internal linking is the "routes" followed by:

 • users - to quickly find what they need (product, service, delivery conditions);